 Hence, the correct answer is option (2).

-Circular motion involves a particle moving along a circular path at a constant speed, with its velocity continuously changing due to the changing direction.
-A common example is a merry-go-round, where objects move in circles at a uniform speed.
+Uniform circular motion involves a particle moving with constant speed along a circular path, whose velocity continuously changes due to the continuous change in direction.
+A simple example is the merry-go-round in which objects move in circles at an even speed.
 This concept also applies to natural phenomena like planets orbiting the sun.
-Understanding uniform circular motion helps us grasp how forces and motion work in circular paths, essential for both everyday experiences and comprehending larger cosmic movements.
+This understanding of uniform circular motion allows us to comprehend how forces and motion work in circular paths, which is essential for our daily lives and for grasping bigger movements in cosmology.

 In physics, when a body moves in any circular path but of fixed radius and moves with constant value of speed, then the motion performed by such bodies are referred to as uniform circular motion.
 Examples of uniform circular motion are such as: a boy moving in circular ground with constant speed, the motion of atomic particles such as electrons in an atom in its orbit is also an example of uniform circular motion.